 3 Phases of Sensorimotor Psychotherapy

-Sensorimotor psychotherapy is a gradual process that occurs across three phases: safety and stabilization, processing, and integration.6 Alternatively, these phases have been labeled stabilization and symptom reduction, working with traumatic memory, and re-integration.6 They aren’t rigid or time-limited; rather, therapists adjust the pace and process to meet the needs of individual clients.1
+Sensorimotor psychotherapy is a gradual process across three phases: safety and stabilization, processing, and integration.6 Alternatively, these phases have been labeled stabilization and symptom reduction, working with traumatic memory, and re-integration.6 These stages are not rigid or time-limited.
+Rather, therapists adjust the pace and process to meet the needs of individual clients.1

-During all three phases of SP, the therapist is there to guide, support, and teach body-related skills to stabilize the autonomic nervous system and facilitate total healing.
-While achieving goals may require the client to leave their comfort zone, the counselor always explains the process, secures client permission, and proceeds gently.1,2,6
+The therapist guides, supports, and teaches body-related skills to stabilize the autonomic nervous system and facilitate total healing.
+While achieving goals may require the client to leave their comfort zone, the counselor always explains the process, secures permission, and proceeds gently.1,2,6

 Phase 1: Safety & Stabilization

 The first phase of sensorimotor psychotherapy is about gentle exploration.
-With the support of the therapist, the client gains awareness of their inner experiences like thoughts, emotions, memories, images, and bodily sensations.
-The therapist helps them become mindfully aware of how their thoughts and emotions are interconnected with bodily symptoms and movements.
+The therapist supports the client in gaining awareness of their inner experiences like thoughts, emotions, memories, images, and bodily sensations.
+The therapist helps them notice how thoughts and emotions are interconnected with bodily symptoms and movements.

 Phase 2: Processing

-This phase revolves around healing chronic effects of trauma or unhealthy attachment and building confidence and a sense of empowerment.
-Therapist and client engage in deeper exploration of traumatic memories and their effects on mind, body, and spirit.
+This phase revolves around healing the chronic effects of trauma or unhealthy attachment and building confidence and a sense of empowerment.
+The therapist and client engage in a deeper exploration of traumatic memories and their effects on mind, body, and spirit.
 Further, the client learns to separate past from present so they can be aware of what happened and how it has affected them without letting the effects spill into their present life.

-Rather than talking about memories in full detail, the therapist and client explore them in small pieces using words, somatic sensations, and movements.
-During sessions in this phase, the client learns and practices empowering movements and actions that they were unable to use at the time of the trauma.
+Rather than discussing memories in full detail, the therapist and client explore them in small pieces using words, somatic sensations, and movements.
+During sessions in this phase, the client learns and practices empowering actions they could not use at the time of the trauma.

 Phase 3: Integration